Skip to main content

 Parameters

-All parameters are optional.
-Chain and session context come from your X-Session-ID header.
+This query takes no arguments.
+Chain and widget context come from your Authorization header.

 Response Types